Looking for some cool classroom jobs for your 3rd, 4th, and 5th students? If so, then I guarantee you’ll find something here.

 The Recycling Advocate empties the recycling bin regularly and encourages classmates to dispose of recycled materials appropriately.

 The Sanitation Manager walks around with the wastebasket asking classmates to dispose of their wastes during arts and crafts activities.

-He or she collects big pieces of litter from the classroom floor when appropriate.
+He collects big pieces of litter from the classroom floor when appropriate.

 23. Snacks Distributor

 The Snacks Distributor passes out snacks to classmates during snack time and ensures that everyone has been offered something.

 24. Table Captain

 The Table Captain distributes and collects papers for group members plus fetches materials for its respective group.